 We sent a few backflips from this height and never touched the bottom.
 Any time we were in the area during our month of hiking in Kauai, we would pull in and have a few jumps at Shipwrecks.
 It’s definitely the most popular cliff jump spot on Kauai and the only ‘real’ well-known spot for jumping from a decent height into the ocean.

 From the cliff, while you are deciding whether to jump or not, watch out for turtles and whales.
 During January, we spotted lots of turtles and humpback whales from this beach!
-There is also a cool coastal walk that starts at Shipwrecks Beach called Maha’ulepu.
-You can check out that hike and other easy hikes on Kauai by clicking here.
+There is also a cool coastal walk that starts at Shipwrecks Beach called Maha’ulepu, which is one of the best easy hikes on Kauai.

 View full blog post: SHIPWRECK BEACH ON KAUAI – CLIFF JUMP, COASTAL WALK, WHALES, TURTLES

-After about 20 minutes you will reach the first falls.
 The pool is quite narrow but deep enough to jump into.
 However, it is only deep enough in certain parts.
-The water is dark so you must jump with a local who knows where the rocks are hiding beneath the surface or do a thorough check.
+The water is dark so you must do a thorough check.
 If you jump in without checking you could land on one of the big boulders just feet below the surface.

 There is also a rock pool halfway down the waterfall to check out.
 It’s pretty much a natural hot tub… minus the heat.
 Around the corner from the first falls is another cliff jump people were doing while we were there but we just jumped right at the falls then continued on hiking.